Please Patronize Our Sponsors

 Some of our instructors for the clinic will include John Bates, who will demonstrate clean skinning beaver; Bill Winkler, 4-time 'Fur Handler's Award' winner, who will provide tips for putting up exceptional fur; Mike Hardbarger, Tom Snyder and more!

 These items are consigned Friday and Saturday, 9am to 6pm.
 Dealer's lots are graded at the end of each day.

 Upon arrival at the fur auction, the first thing is to complete a consignment sheet.
-The consignment secretary will look up your name in the WVTA database to check your membership, record your name, mailing address and hunting license number (can also be landowner, junior or senior).
+The consignment secretary will look up your name in the WVTA database to check your membership, record your name, mailing address and hunting license number.
 We'll also ask if you have raccoons, and if the majority have been trapped or hunted with dogs -- this information is requested by the DNR for their data purposes.
 You will also be asked if you have 20 items or less -- if so, your sheet will be placed in the Express Lane.